Do You Know Why Your Employees Choose to Leave - Or Stay?

 Gallup reports six ways that organizations need to adjust their organizational cultures to address this reality:

 - Emphasize purpose over a paycheck: Organizations with a strong organizational culture that communicates vision and a purpose will edge out organizations that emphasize compensation.
 The fundamental shift seen in this generation is that they crave work with a purpose or meaning.
 This doesn’t mean they are inherently philanthropic or altruistic, just that they require fair pay for work that they can perceive as meaningful and purpose-driven.

 - Emphasize development over satisfaction: The Gallup findings mirror additional current research by Deloitte that Millennials are “leadership-challenged” and are seeking development opportunities rather than perks like toys and entitlements.
-Just as purpose is emphasized above, they want to be given the opportunity to develop as leaders for the simple fact that it resonates with them and connotes value.
+Just as having purpose is emphasized above, they want to be given the opportunity to develop as leaders for the simple fact that it resonates with them and shows they are valued.

-- Have an ongoing conversation, not a static review: Millennials don’t want to wait for performance reviews or annual reviews to get feedback.
-These workers are more engaged when their managers provide frequent and consistent communication.
+- Have an ongoing conversation, not a static review: Your employees don’t want to wait for performance reviews or annual reviews to get feedback.
+Workers are more engaged when their managers provide frequent and consistent communication.
 In addition, organizations will need to develop a method of asking and offering real-time feedback about company values and vision.
 Pulse surveys and crowdsourcing feedback are instant and dynamic ways to gather feedback.

 - Emphasize strengths over weaknesses: Gallup emphasizes focusing on strengths (positives) vs. weaknesses (negatives), however, organizations should also take into account that they need to give Millennials opportunities to practice as leaders.
 Leadership acumen will never become a strength without the opportunity to develop.
 Arguably, Millennials are “unpracticed” leaders, rather than weak ones.